johnston9/MS3-Shot-Caller/README.md

-I also resized the images to the desired 50px by 50px for mobile devices but the only way I could use them with the Jinja Template was to create two img elements in the for loop code block and set one to display "none" at larger than 600px in CSSand the opposite for the other.
-I decided against doing this weighing the slight improvment in Best Practices and the improvment in Performance against cleaner, shorter code minimizing any risk no matter how small.
+I also resized the images to the desired 50px by 50px for mobile devices but the only way I could use them with the Jinja Template was to create two img elements in the for loop code block and set one to display "none" at larger than 600px in CSS and the opposite for the other.
+I decided against doing this weighing the slight improvement  in Best Practices and the improvement  in Performance against cleaner, shorter code minimizing any risk no matter how small.
-That said should the app the taken to a further stage I will investsigate it more.
+That said should the app the taken to a further stage I will investigate it more.
+Below is an image for mobile that still has the Best Practices image size issue.

 <p align="center"><strong> Mobile result</strong></p>
 <h2 align="center">